saashqdev/intake/src/docs/services/docker-service.md

 </table>

-You can use any public or private Docker image as long as the registry is accessible from the dFlow platform.
+You can use any public or private Docker image as long as the registry is accessible from the inTake platform.

 ---